Something to consider about the purpose of a pastor

 As surprising as it may seem, many people are confused about what is a pastor.
 This often may be because their church does not have a pastor.
 Instead they may have elders or bishops or even no pastor at all.
 Although the roles and qualifications of elders and bishops are often used interchangeably with pastors in the Bible, the word pastor has a slightly different meaning (1 Timothy 3: 1-7; Titus 1:6-9; 1 Peter 5:1-4).

 The first mention of a pastor is found in Jeremiah 2:8 when the Lord told Jeremiah to go and chastise the Israelite people (Jeremiah 2:8).
 The Lord mentioned priests, scribes, pastors, and prophets as pursuing heathen gods.
-Likewise, in several other places, pastors were admonished because they did not do what they were called to do by God (Jeremiah 10:21; Jeremiah 12:10-13; Jeremiah 23:1-2).
+Likewise, in several other places, pastors were admonished because they did not do what they were called to do by God (Jeremiah 10:21; 12:10-13; 23:1-2).

 Although God admonished these pastors, He also said what He would do for the flock of believers who suffered or participated in and supported the deeds of these pastors.
-He challenged them to acknowledge their sin and turn back to God and God would bless them with new pastors (Jeremiah 3:12-15; Jeremiah 23:3-5).
+He challenged them to acknowledge their sin and turn back to God and God would bless them with new pastors (Jeremiah 3:12-15; 23:3-5).

 These new pastors are described as men (1 Timothy 3:1-7) who would have the heart of the Lord and will feed the flock with knowledge and understanding.
 He will feed and care for the flock so that they will be fruitful and increase.
 Because of the loving care of their pastor, they will not be afraid, nor dismayed, and they will have all that they need (Jeremiah 23:2-4).